Updated March 26, 2020

 Step 1: Create a Job Description

-Hiring your perfect next employee begins with writing a great job description.
+Hiring your next employee begins with writing a great job description.
 The job description serves many important purposes:

 - Defines the job responsibilities